 - 3D Beam and Spotlight: creates a new Spot-light with a 3D volumetric beam of light attached to it.

 - 2D Beam: creates a new 2D standalone beam of light.
 2D means the beam will be generated along the X axis (instead of the Z axis) and so is more suitable if used in 2D scenes.

 In addition, you can attach a VolumetricLightBeam component to:

 An existing Spotlight (right click on the inspector)

 An existing GameObject (via the Add Component button)

 This plugin offers 2 different Volumetric Light Beam implementations, each one optimized for specific use-cases.
 In short:

-- SD Beams (legacy beams) are super fast with limited features (no true volumetric shadow nor cookie support): they are optimized to run on mobile and standalone VR (Oculus Quest).
+- SD Beams (legacy beams) are super fast with limited features (no true volumetric shadow nor cookie support): they are optimized to run on mobile and standalone VR (Meta Quest).

 - HD Beams offer more advanced features (true volumetric shadow & cookie) but are heavier on performance: they should be used only on high-end platforms (PC & consoles).

 - It only supports 'spotlights' (beams shaped like a cone).
 Point lights or directional lights are not supported.

 - The plugin fully works with Deferred Rendering path: like any semi-transparent objects, beams are rendered using a Forward rendering pass on top of the Deferred one.
 This is a well known limitation of the Deferred Rendering technique.